Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Eyre Hall – Antiques, Gardens and a Letter from Lafayette

-In my second installment about Virginia’s Historic Garden Week (HGW) Tours, I’m visiting Eyre Hall on the Eastern Shore of Virginia.
+One of the most interesting stops on Virginia’s Historic Garden Week (HGW) Tours is Eyre Hall on the Eastern Shore of Virginia.
 This centuries-old plantation has been one of the enchanting properties included on the Eastern Shore HGW Tour every year since 1941 and soon you’ll see why.
+The good news is that you can visit their gardens any time of year.

 The beautifully detailed front porch welcomes guests to Eyre Hall.

 The property is a National Historic Landmark.
 It has been continuously occupied by generations of the same family since before the Revolutionary War.
-The home isn’t normally open to the public, so short of making friends with the owner, the last week of April is generally the only opportunity you’ll have to tour this historical beauty.
+The home isn’t normally open to the public, so short of making friends with the owner, Historic Garden Week is generally the only opportunity you’ll have to tour the inside of this historical beauty.

 Save to Pinterest